-Just like regular checkups with your doctor, making and keeping appointments with your dentist can prove vital to your general wellbeing – not just your oral health.
+Just like regular checkups with your doctor, making and keeping appointments with your dentist in Marbella can prove vital to your general wellbeing – not just your oral health.
 It’s easy to put off a visit if you feel all is well and you’re not in any pain, but leaving extended periods of time between dental examinations can affect you in extremely negative ways.

 One of the main causes of tooth loss is gum disease, which is sometimes also known as periodontal disease.
 While the process of aging is believed to result in the teeth loosening and becoming weak and worn – which may indeed lead to extractions being necessary – the development of gum disease is by no means inevitable and can be easily avoided if caught early.
 In extreme cases, the condition can affect not only the gum tissue itself, but also the bone structure supporting it.
 The bacteria and their resulting toxins wear these down, creating gaps in which they can collect and cause further damage.
 Tooth extractions are usually not necessary until the later stages of the disease, but the condition can become more and more difficult to treat the longer you leave it.